Chicago shooting: Man charged with murder in death of 7-year-old Serenity Broughton

 CHICAGO PROSECUTORS CHARGE ALLEGED GANG MEMBERS IN MURDER OF RAPPER FBG DUCK

 Luster was one of two gunmen who got out of a car around 3 p.m. on August 15 and started shooting, police said.
-Serenity and her sister were shot near their grandmother’s home, FOX 32 Chicago reported.
+Serenity and her sister, Aubrey, were shot near their grandmother’s home, FOX 32 Chicago reported.

 Serenity died from bullet wounds to her chest and torso.
-Aubrey was struck
+Aubrey was struck in the chest and armpit, according to authorities.

 They were hugging.
 When they seperated and pulled apart, there was blood on both of them